 345 F.2d 901 (4th Cir.
 1965).
-See Interpretation Note No. 33 for more details on this case.
+See Interpretation Note 33 for more details on this case.

-In the case of a wholesale or retail outlet, the following extract from the Contour Engineering case provides some guidance:26
+The following extract from the Contour Engineering case provides some guidance on when a wholesale or retail outlet commences to trade:26

 "What the evidence does clearly establish is that during 1988 the respondent had no premises, no equipment, no stock, no staff and, save for book debts, no assets.
 This is clearly indicative of a company which is not trading."